Skip to main content

 6 mentions Positive Neutral Negative

-• “The soundtrack is an absolute baller.”
+• “Soundtrack is an absolute baller.”

 • “Great soundtrack.”

-• “(besides music glitching) some special orders are rocket science but I managed them all.”
+• “Besides music glitching, some special orders are rocket science but I managed them all.”

 • atmosphere